Why losing a hearing aid is a pain

 - Audiologists who give Ear Gear to their customers after they purchase cut down on the number of unnecessary appointments by about 50%.

 - To monetize Ear Gear, you can resell Ear Gear through one of our worldwide distributors or sign up for a wholesale account directly with us.
-Or if you don’t want to keep inventory, we have a very generous affiliate program that is easy and free to join.

 If you’re looking to become more efficient with your time, drive some additional revenue and help your customers who are worried about losing hearing aids, then it’s time to try Ear Gear.